liseche/kg_sleep_apnea/README.md

 # How To Run

 This project contains multiple individual scripts.
 The use is documented for most of the scripts with argparse.
 Add --help at the end of the scripts to see details of use.

+NB!
+To reproduce the results in the thesis, always use the file `data/ICSD3_annotated_unfiltered.tsv` as the file containing the gold annotations.